LukeMathWalker/pavex/docs/guide/request_data/path/path_parameters.md

     Check out [the API reference](/api_reference/pavex/request/path/struct.PathParams.html#unsupported-types)
     to learn more about the rationale behind this decision.

-[^wrong-name]: If a field name doesn't match a path parameter name, Pavex will detect it at compile time and return
+[^wrong-name]: If a field name doesn't match a path parameter name, Pavex will detect it at compile-time and return
     an error.
     No more runtime errors because you misspelled a field name!